 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.
 Our attorneys track these developments in real-time on behalf of multiple clients, and we provide a 50-state matrix showing how states regulate hemp and hemp products.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (“Hemp CBD”).
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
 Today we go beyond the 50 states once more, to where America’s day begins: the territory of Guam.

 Guam has not submitted a state hemp plan to the USDA, and there are no indications that it plans to do so.

 As to the legal situation regarding Hemp CBD in Guam, there have been mixed signals from officials.
 Consider the confusion that followed last summer after the Guam Customs & Quarantine Agency (GCQA) seized unspecified CBD products.
 (One of the quirks of Guam’s political status is that it is not part of the customs territory of the United States.)
 According to GCQA’s director, the seized products had tested positive for THC, but the lack of a cannabis laboratory on Guam had prevented GCQA from determining if the THC content was below 0.3 percent.